-In a remote mail outpost, a stagecoach employee (Tyron Power, The Black Swan), his boss (Edgar Buchanan, Ride the High Country) and a woman (Susan Hayward, Tulsa) traveling with a baby are held hostage by a group of nasty outlaws (Hugh Marlowe, All About Eve, Jack Elam, Once Upon a Time in the West, George Tobias, Sergeant York, and Dean Jagger, Elmer Gantry) who are planning to rob a shipment of gold.
+In a remote mail outpost, a stagecoach employee (Tyron Power, The Black Swan), his boss (Edgar Buchanan, Ride the High Country) and a woman (Susan Hayward, I Want to Live!) traveling with a baby are held hostage by a group of outlaws (Hugh Marlowe, All About Eve, Jack Elam, Once Upon a Time in the West, George Tobias, Sergeant York, and Dean Jagger, Elmer Gantry) who are planning to rob a shipment of gold.

 Reaction & Thoughts:

-Entertaining western, written by Dudley Nichols (The Informer and Stagecoach), directed by Henry Hathaway (The Sons of Katie Elder and True Grit), two veterans of the genre.
-Overall, a bit too routine for my taste, not helped much by a main villain who lacks charisma.
-The two leading actors, however, are in top form and the locations, in Pine, California, add tremendously to the tense atmosphere.
+Entertaining if a tad formulaic western, written by Dudley Nichols (Stagecoach) and directed by Henry Hathaway (True Grit), two veterans of the genre.
+Rawhide doesn’t offer many surprises, but the cast is in top form and the locations — Pine, California — add tremendously to the tense atmosphere.

-Hayward is the best thing about the movie.
+Susan Hayward is the best thing about the movie.
 She plays a tarty lady who is not afraid of anything.
 Deliberately or not, Hayward dominates the film with a robust characterization.
-She’s so strong that Power looks a bit weak in comparison.
-Granted, Power plays a less colorful character and that allows Hayward to act circles around him (and everybody else for that matter) — the actress has star quality!
+She’s so strong that co-star Tyron Power looks a bit weak in comparison.
+Granted, Power plays a less colorful character and that allows Hayward to act circles around him, and everybody else for that matter.

-As I suggested before, my main issue with the film is Harlowe, who is barely convincing as a ruthless gunfighter.
-He’s just wrong for the part.
-He looks more like a college professor than a sadistic outlaw.
+Unfortunately, Rawhide has a weak villain, played by Hugh Marlowe.
+The actor just wrong for the part — Marlowe looks more like a college professor than a sadistic outlaw.
 It’s a mistake that prevents the movie from really soaring.
 The rest of the cast is wonderful, though.
-Elam is a great bad guy.
-Jagger is even better — he’s able to create a multidimensional character out of a cardboard villain.
-Beloved character actor Kenneth Tobey (Strange Invaders) has a tiny role.
+Jack Elam is a great as one of Marlowe’s henchmen.
+Dean Jagger is even better — he’s able to create a multidimensional character out of a cardboard villain.
+Kenneth Tobey (Strange Invaders) has a tiny role.

 Conclusions & Final Thoughts:

 Rawhide isn’t a classic, but it’s pretty good.
-This film, and John Carpenter’s The Thing (1982), are the inspiration for director & writer Quentin Tarantino’s 2015 western, The Hateful Eight.
-Not to be confused with the popular TV series.
-Narrated by Gary Merrill (Twelve O’Clock High).
+The movie looks great — Milton R. Krasner’s (An Affair to Remember) b&w cinematography is gorgeous and moody.
+P.S.
+This film, and John Carpenter’s The Thing (1982), are the main inspiration for director & writer Quentin Tarantino’s 2015 western, The Hateful Eight.
+Narrated by Gary Merrill (Phone Call from a Stranger).
 B&W, 89 minutes, Not Rated.